-We are not able to provide these services to dogs, for-profit breeders, or rescue groups at this time.
+We are not able to provide these services for-profit breeders, or rescue groups at this time.
 We recommend that tame, friendly cats without owners be taken to an animal shelter for adoption.

 How much does it cost to spay or neuter my pet?